 To apply for a PhD at the University of Plymouth please use the online application form.
 Simply search for PhD Human Geography, then clearly state that you are applying for a SWDTP studentship and name the project at the top of your personal statement.

 Take a look at the Doctoral College information on applying for a research degree.

 We welcome applications for PhDs in all areas of human geography.
-You will be joining a vibrant research community with wide ranging interests in human geography.
-The 2014 REF confirmed that the University of Plymouth is the top-rated post-92 University for research in geography; it was placed 20 out of 41 (Research Power) and 28 out of 41 (GPA).
-Two-thirds of the papers submitted for REF 2014 were classed Internationally Leading or Internationally Excellent.
+You will be joining a vibrant postgraduate research community with wide ranging interests in human geography.

 We offer studentships in the 1+3 and +3 routes.
-Students with a masters degree that fulfils the ESRC’s training requirements may register directly for an MPhil/PhD on the three year +3 route.
-Students without a suitable masters can apply for the 1+3 route that involves studying for a masters in human geography research (the +1) followed by the three year MPhil/PhD (+3).
+Students with a masters degree that fulfils the ESRC’s training requirements may register directly for a PhD on the three year +3 route.
+Students without a suitable masters can apply for the 1+3 route that involves studying for a masters in human geography research (the +1) followed by the three year PhD (+3).
 Our MSc Human Geography Research is an exciting and tailored course that meets ESRC requirements and provides the foundation for doctoral study.

-For more details and informal enquiries, please contact Professor Richard Yarwood.
+For more details and informal enquiries, please contact Dr Paul Simpson.

 How to apply

 The ESRC SWDTP encourages collaboration across the universities of the partnership and with external organisations.